Epidemic Of Health Care Waste: From $1,877 Ear Piercing To ICU Overuse

 In a brick-and-glass office park just outside Roanoke, Va., Missy Conley and Jeanne Woodward have battled on behalf of hundreds of patients who believe they've been overtreated or overcharged.
 The two work for Medliminal, a company that challenges erroneous and inflated medical bills on behalf of consumers in exchange for a share of the savings.

 The two women excitedly one-up each other with their favorite outrages.
 How about the two cases involving unnecessary pregnancy tests?
-One of the patients was 82 —decades past her childbearing years.
+One of the patients was 82 — decades past her childbearing years.
 The other involved a younger woman who no longer had a uterus.

 Another case involved an uninsured man who fell off his mountain bike and hurt his shoulder.
 The first responders pressured him to take an air ambulance to a hospital when it would have been faster for his friends to drive him.
-He got charged $44,000 for the whirlybird.
-Such unexpectedly pricey flights—and the aggressive billing that comes with them—have been featured in stories by NPR, The New York Times and The Atlantic.
+He got charged $44,000 for the trip.
+Such unexpectedly pricey flights — and the aggressive billing that comes with them — have been featured in stories by NPR, The New York Times and The Atlantic.

 Medliminal gets dozens of calls a week from consumers who are fed up with the medical system.